sbernasek/flyqma/docs/source/documentation.rst

 Documentation
 =============

-**Fly-QMA** is organized into several complementary submodules.
-Please follow the table of contents below for detailed descriptions of their respective functionalities.
+**Fly-QMA** is organized into several complementary submodules, all of which utilize a standard :ref:`file structure <filestructure>`.
+Please follow the table of contents below for detailed descriptions of the modules and their respective functionalities.

 .. toctree::
    :maxdepth: 1